DMDcoin/dmdv4-testnet/README.md

 ```

 ## Quick Guide - Validator Node

+This section of the guide is currently for invited closed alpha users only.

 Running a validator node is a bit more complex,
 since it requires a dedicated unlocked account